Walking in the Caucasus

 - 12 day overland travel itinerary (13 nights inclusive)

-- Visas: US or EU passport holders do not need a Georgian visa
+- Visas: US or EU passport holders do not need a Georgian visa.
+For other nationalities, check the country listings

-- Accommodation in high quality best-available boutique hotels and guesthouses specially vetted for comfort and location
+- Accommodation in high quality best-available boutique hotels and guesthouses.

 - All ground transportation including airport transfers